AB Leadership Roles

 - Remain flexible, open-minded, and responsible.

-- Build and maintain a positive relationship with designated site and selected AB participants on your break.
+- Build and maintain a positive relationship with the designated site and selected AB participants on your break.

 - Commitment to the Alternative Break “no drugs or alcohol” policy